Find Marijuana (weed) Rehab Centers By State

 Why Is Marijuana Addictive?

 Marijuana’s potency is related directly to its THC (tetrahydrocannabinol).
 THC is the active chemical in cannabis and is what causes the hallucinogenic experience in marijuana use.
 There are incredibly low-THC varieties of marijuana that pose less of an addiction threat, an issue that is often left out of the conversation.
 High-THC concentrations of marijuana pose a very real threat of addiction.
-Data from the Office of National Control Policy indicates that THC levels in marijuana have rise considerable over the past few decades, making addiction a more urgent threat than previously believed.
+Data from the Office of National Control Policy indicates that THC levels in marijuana have risen considerably over the past few decades, making addiction a more urgent threat than previously believed.
 The THC from just one joint takes seven days to rid from the body, and forty-two days if someone is a daily user.
 Withdrawal starts three weeks after the last dose.
 This rising potency increases the risk of tolerance and dependence.

 How to Help Someone Addicted to Marijuana